FILM - 'Polish Airmen Fighting for Freedom'

 Every year in September a Commemoration ceremony takes place at the Polish Air Force Memorial in South Ruislip, West London (pictured left).

 The Polish Air Force Memorial was unveiled on 2 November 1948.
-A silent film of the unveiling has been found in the archives of the RAF Museum, Hendon and is available below with the kind permission of the Museum’s trustees.
+A silent colour film of the unveiling has been found in the archives of the RAF Museum, Hendon and is available below with the kind permission of the Museum’s trustees.

 The Polish Air Force Memorial